mattrude/pgpkeyserver/doc/extracting.md

 Press the **Submit** button.

 The server will return a list of keys matching the search text.
-The page will have links for every KeyID, and every bracket-delimited identifier (i.e. <marc@mit.edu>).
+The page will have links for every KeyID, and every bracket-delimited identifier (i.e. &lt;user@example.com&gt;).
 Clicking on the hypertext link will display an ASCII-armored version of the public key.

 ## Extract a key from the pool